M1lachite/M1lachite/README.md

 I'm Kris and I welcome you on my GitHub profile.

 I’m currently working on my skills in:
-  - 🐍 Python
-  - 🐧 Bash
+  - Scirpting in 🐍 Python and 🐧 Bash
-  - 🌐 Networking
-  - ☁️ Docker and AWS
+  - 🌐 Networking (including  ☁️ Docker and AWS)